Monday, January 30, 2023

 or how I couldn’t see that her name could

-begin with the number e, but let’s pretend
+begin with the number e, but let’s not

-that Emily, my ex in cat glasses and
+pretend that she, my ex in cat glasses

 across a bridge—frfr—just as my iPod

-Both waves and tears can be falling water.
+Both waves & tears can be falling water.

 A wave can be water or a flag rippling.